hyperweb-io/create-interchain-app/examples/vote-proposal/README.md

-This is a Cosmos App project bootstrapped with [`create-interchain-app`](https://github.com/hyperweb-io/create-interchain-app).
+This is an Interchain App project bootstrapped with [`create-interchain-app`](https://github.com/hyperweb-io/create-interchain-app).

 ## Getting Started